 T.A.O.D.S.
 Present a Summer Spectacular

-Directed by Liz Holland who gave us the highly acclaimed A Midsummer Night's Dream in 2015
+Shakespeare's Classic Tragi-Romantic-Comedy comes to the Hippodrome stage, Summer 2018.
+Directed by Liz Holland who gave us the award winning A Midsummer Night's Dream in 2015

 Antonio, the Merchant of Venice, lends three thousand ducats to his friend Bassanio in order to assist him in his wooing of the wealthy and beautiful Portia of Belmont, an estate some distance from Venice.